ronmurphy/TheLongNights/docs/INTEGRATION_COMPLETE.md

     ], () => this.markSeen(key));
 }

 // 2.
-Add hook in game code (e.g., VoxelWorld.js)
+Add hook in game code (e.g., The Long Nights.js)
 if (itemCaught === 'fish' && this.tutorialSystem) {
     this.tutorialSystem.showFishingTutorial();
 }